-I am in the process of writting a bunch of applications for my desktop environment.
+I am in the process of writing a bunch of applications for my desktop environment.
 The plan is to have, at a minimum:

 Obviously I am aware the terminal will probably take very long, but I plan on working on it little by little over a long time.
 These applications are not meant for anything other than my own personal use, but if you would like to accompany their development, just have a look at this repository.